 ECON9106B/ ECON9200B/ ECON9300B

 The required Faculty courses (10 ECTS)

-All PhD candidates must attend an introduction seminar and pass mandatory courses in philosophy of science, research ethics and researcher skills, read more about the required Faculty courses here.
+All doctoral candidates must attend an introduction seminar and pass mandatory courses in philosophy of science, research ethics and researcher skills, read more about the required Faculty courses here.

-All doctoral candidates must pass three obligatory courses in microeconomics (ECON9200), macroeconomics (ECON9300) and econometrics (ECON9106).
+All doctoral candidates must pass three obligatory courses in microeconomics (ECON9200B), macroeconomics (ECON9300B) and econometrics (ECON9106B).
 Candidates who have passed one or more of these obligatory courses before admission, should replace the credits with optional PhD-courses.